Last updated: 11 May 2020

 An assessment may consist of a test, exam, quiz, survey, or other kind of assessment.
 Questionmark provides assessment services as a service provider to assessment sponsors.
 The assessment sponsor is the company or organization that offers the assessment for delivery from Questionmark’s servers.
 The assessment sponsor is the Data Controller and Questionmark is the Data Processor in respect of the processing of personal information described in this section.

-When you take an assessment on Questionmark's servers, assessment sponsors may collect or receive personal information through our service on candidates including names and demographic and other information.
-The assessment sponsor decides what information they ask for and collect.
+When you take an assessment on Questionmark’s servers, assessment sponsors may collect or receive personal information through our service on candidates including names and demographic and other information.
+The assessment sponsor decides what information they ask for and collect and Questionmark processes this information only to provide the services requested by the assessment sponsor in accordance with the agreement with the assessment sponsor.

 Disclosing information to others